AndreiKaliahin/CleaningData/README.md

 Rename main dataset columns from V1,V2 ... to readable and meaningful names

 ##### Converting activity_id to Activity name
-Using join("left") function were created new variable which contains every single activity_id with corresponding meaningful name.
+Using left_join() function were created new variable which contains every single activity_id with corresponding meaningful name.
 > activity<-join(activity_id, activity_labels, type="left")

 Rename Subject and Activity data frames